 2. If you want to mix up the flavor of your eggnog, try adding a few drops of orange extract, a dash of pumpkin pie spice, or a pinch of freshly ground cardamom... or use whatever flavors sound good to you.

 3. Traditionally, eggnog is made using raw eggs.
-Note that consuming raw eggs increases the risk of salmonella — to avoid that risk, I’ve included instructions for cooking the eggnog.
-If you are using pasteurized eggs and would prefer to leave them raw, simply skip the stove.
-Add the cold milk directly to the egg yolks, and do not heat the mixture.
+Note that consuming raw eggs increases the risk of salmonella -- to avoid that risk, I've included instructions for cooking the eggnog.
+Or, you can use pasteurized eggs and skip the cooking all together (just add the cold milk directly to the egg yolks and do not heat the mixture).
+I like Safest Choice™ Pasteurized Eggs, which are pasteurized in an all-natural warm water bath to eliminate the risk of Salmonella.
+That means you can enjoy raw, homemade eggnog without the worry!

 4. Homemade eggnog should be enjoyed within a few days of making it.
 If you've included the alcohol, it will last longer depending on the amount added.
 Eggnog should be stored in a jar or airtight container in the fridge at all times.